ukropj/board-games/AnimalAgricola/deploy/readme.txt

 Welcome to computer implementation of "Agricola: All Creatures Big and Small" by Uwe Rosenberg (published by Lookout Games, 2012).
 This readme file will not explain the rules, just the most important facts about this PC version.
-To learn more about the ACBaS board game visit Board Game Geek (http://www.boardgamegeek.com/boardgame/119890/agricola-all-creatures-big-and-small).
+To learn more about the original board game visit Board Game Geek (http://www.boardgamegeek.com/boardgame/119890/agricola-all-creatures-big-and-small).

 ## General

-Game uses Java6 (will also work if you have greater).
+The game uses Java6 (will also work if you have greater).
 Start it by double-click on AnimalAgricola.jar file.
 There is no AI or networking present.
-Two players play on one computer.
+Two players play on single computer.

 ## Controls

  - Use mouse to select actions.
  - Left click on farm to build or unbuild fences/troughs/buildings.
+ - Farm spots available for interaction are marked with player-colored overlay.
  - Some actions need to be confirmed using green 'tick' button.

 ### Manipulating animals

  - Acquired animals are waiting below your farm for you to place them.
- - Possible animal locations are marked with blue/red circles.
+ - Possible animal locations are marked with player-colored circles.
  - Any unplaced animals will run away at the end of your turn.

  - Left-click on pasture/building to add one animal of particular type.
  - Right-click on pasture/building to remove one animal.
- - Use double-click to add/remove all available animals.
+ - Use left/right double-click to add/remove all available animals (works accros the whole pasture).
- - Alternatively, use mouse wheel to add/remove animals (this is the most convenient way - try it).
+ - Alternatively, use mouse wheel to add/remove animals (this is the most convenient way - try it!).

+### Extra actions

+ - When a special building gives you an extra action:
+ 	- it may be invoked immediately (e.g. "Fence Manufacturer")
+ 	- you may be prompted later, when the action can be performed (e.g. "Home Workshop")
+ 	- a button may appear besides your farm to activate the action when you want (e.g. "Animal Trader")

 ### Undo/Redo